-Rules and regulations of nature conservation will be well explained to all personnel on site and the importance of wildlife protection.
+~~Rules and regulation of nature conservation will be explained well to all personnel on site and the importance of wildlife protection.~~

-The headman will be assigned to oversee the conduct/conduct of employees in conjunction with the Site Manager.
+~~The head man will be assigned to people the conduct of employees in conjunction with the Site Manager.~~

 3.6 Historical, archaeological and cultural heritage (e.g. rock art, graves, monuments, fossils, sacred sites, historical buildings, etc.)